 Health Topics with Kathleen Karlsen

-Emotional Healing Mantras
+Emotional Healing Mantra

 A mantra for emotional healing can be used like a prayer novena or a physical training program.
 Decide on a period of time when you will commit to 5 or 10 minutes daily using the mantra.
 Or choose the amount of time based on how many times you intend to sing the mantra.
 If you have a set of mala beads, you can count each mantra to reach the traditional 108 repetitions.